Skip to main content

 Nomad

-Nomad exposes Prometheus-format metrics at /v1/metrics?format=prometheus when prometheus_metrics = true is set in the telemetry configuration block.
-The OpenTelemetry Collector scrapes this endpoint using the Prometheus receiver, collecting 90+ metrics across Raft consensus, broker and scheduler evaluations, RPC requests, cluster membership, and runtime statistics.
-This guide configures the receiver, enables the metrics endpoint, and ships metrics to base14 Scout.
+Nomad serves Prometheus-format text at /v1/metrics?format=prometheus on the HTTP API port 4646 once prometheus_metrics = true is set in the agent telemetry block.
+The OpenTelemetry Collector's prometheus receiver scrapes that endpoint, collecting 130+ server metrics across Raft consensus, the eval broker and scheduler, blocked evaluations, job status, RPC, gossip and membership, and the Go runtime.
+This guide configures the receiver, enables the endpoint, and ships metrics to base14 Scout.

 Prerequisites